 Purple: it is a powerful colour, that recalls intelligence and devotion (in fact, it is often used in ecclesiastical environments).
 Its lighter shades recall sensuality and sweetness.

 White: the colour that everyone likes, which gives cleanliness and brightness to the environments; however, its excessive use could result in too cold spaces, therefore unwelcoming.
+White is also color of purity, like the art of dance; look our project "Academy of arts"

 The use of colour is therefore a wide theme, the real difficulty of which is to understand it in its full complexity.
 Colour is a part of our world, it embraces our environments and days, indirectly modulating our behaviours and stimulating our perceptions.